If you want to invest using Exchange-Traded Funds (ETFs), this post covers some of the best Canadian ETFs you can buy and hold.

 They are designed to track an investment index such as the S&P/TSX 60 or S&P 500 and are expected to provide a return similar to that of the benchmark index.

-Most ETFs are passively managed and have lower fees compared to mutual funds.
+Most ETFs are passively managed (like index funds) and have some of the lowest MERs and fees compared to mutual funds.

 Types of ETFs